RoboHubEindhoven-User/suii_image_processing/README.md

 ## Getting Started

 This package only contains python2 scripts and make use of OpenCV-3.3.1-dev and numpy 1.11.0.
+Furthermore we used the BlasterX Senz3D camera.
+For this we need to have the librealsense2 drivers installed.

 ### Prerequisites